Surrogate models for lightcurves and photosphere properties of Type II supernovae: Introduction

 Type II supernovae (SNe) are explosions of massive stars that retain significant hydrogen envelopes, and they represent the most common class of core-collapse SNe observed in the local Universe~\citeg{Hinds2025}.
 Their light curves and spectral evolution encode valuable information about their progenitor stars, explosion mechanisms, and surrounding circumstellar matter (CSM)~\citep[see e.g.,][for a review]{Janka2007, Jerkstrand2025}.
 With the advent of large-scale optical transient surveys like the Zwicky Transient Facility \citep[ZTF;][]{Bellm2019} and the upcoming Vera C. Rubin Observatory's Legacy Survey of Space and Time (LSST)~\citep{Ivezic2019}, the discovery rate of Type II SNe is increasing dramatically, promising unprecedented sample sizes for statistical studies.
 For example, recently~\citet{Das2025} published a sample of 330 Type IIP (so called due to the plateau in their lightcurves) SNe from a systematic volume-limited (out to 150 Mpc) survey with ZTF, while \citet{Hinds2025} compiled a larger sample of $639$ Type II SNe in a magnitude-limited ZTF survey.
 These numbers are predicted to grow by more than an order of magnitude with LSST discovering events out to a larger volume~\citep[e.g.,][]{Ivezic2019}.

 Lightcurve and spectral modelling of past Type II SNe has yielded insights into the explosion energy, nucleosynthetic yields and progenitor properties of massive stars~\citep{Forster2018, Davies2018, Goldberg2019, Martinez2022, Subrayan2023, Silva-Farfan2024, Hinds2025}.
-These properties have been used to elucidate the explosion mechanism~\citep[e.g.,][]{Burrows2021} and facilitated the use of Type IIP SNe as a new distance indicator for cosmology~\citep{Hamuy2002, deJaeger2020}.
+These properties have been used to elucidate the explosion mechanism~\citep[e.g.,][]{Burrows2021}.
 As the dataset continues to grow through time-domain surveys, we are increasingly in need of computationally efficient models to extract physical parameters from often sparsely sampled photometric observations.
 While detailed numerical simulations provide the most physically grounded models~\citep[e.g.,][]{Bersten2011, Dessart2013, Moriya2023}, their significant computational expense prohibits direct application for large-scale inference for hundreds or thousands of events.
-Meanwhile, simpler analytical or semi-analytical models~\citep{Popov1993, Nagy2016}, while faster, often rely on simplifying assumptions that limit their ability to adequately capture the complexity revealed by detailed simulations.
+Meanwhile, simpler analytical or semi-analytical models~\citep{Popov1993, Nagy2016}, while faster, often rely on simplifying assumptions, such as uniform density profiles, spherical symmetry, constant opacity, and simplified energy deposition from radioactive decay.
+These simplifications limit their ability to adequately capture the complexity revealed by detailed simulations and probed by detailed observations.
 This is especially true in cases where the lightcurve may be powered by CSM interaction or behave differently due to different assumptions on ${}^{56}$Ni mixing~\citep[e.g.,][]{Forster2018, Bruch2021}.